Trimming Your RC Plane

 It's another thing you might want to, or need to, look at when trimming your rc plane, but in the interests of keeping this page relatively short, you can read about aileron differential here.

-The trick to trimming your rc airplane correctly, and well, is to just keep trimming it until it flies nicely and goes where you point it, without you having to fight the sticks all the time.
+The trick to trimming your rc airplane correctly is to just keep trimming it until it flies nicely and goes where you point it, without you having to fight the sticks all the time.

 It's often the case that several trimming flights are needed, so it's not a process that should be rushed.
 Set aside one or two flying sessions soley to trim your plane and get it flying at its best.
 You'll notice a huge improvement in the way the plane handles, and aerobatic maneuvers will be so much easier to pull off!

-Well hopefully the above info should give you an idea of how to correctly trim an rc airplane in a way that goes beyond just using the transmitter trims each time you fly.
+Well hopefully the above article should give you an idea of how to correctly trim an rc airplane in a way that goes beyond just using the transmitter trims each time you fly.